kayleecal/VBA-Challenge/README.md

 Data on my report does not match the sample in the instructions.
 I did manual sums for same columns (AAB Only) in all three years to try to locate discrepancies but my sums matched my formula results.

+Compled Excel to large to upload.
+Uploaded screen shots and PDF of script as requested in instructions.

 Files
 Download the following files to help you get started: